-6.1 If a person feels they have been bullied, harassed or discriminated against by a member, volunteer or conference participant (e.g. organiser, delegate, sponsor, speaker, exhibitor), or if they are being asked themselves to break the Code, and there are no obvious and reasonable steps being taken to put the matter right, that person should raise their concerns or grievance confidentially with the Vice-President, Membership, through the senior manager responsible for membership (firstname.lastname@example.org), in line with the IOP’s procedures.
+6.1 If a person feels they have been bullied, harassed or discriminated against by a member, volunteer or conference participant (e.g. organiser, delegate, sponsor, speaker, exhibitor) or if they are being asked themselves to break the Code, and there are no obvious and reasonable steps being taken to put the matter right, that person should raise their concerns or grievance confidentially with the Vice-President, Membership, through the senior manager responsible for membership, in line with the IOP’s procedures.

 6.2 Where a breach of the Code is also a breach of their employer's internal code of conduct or the law, the individual has an obligation to inform the relevant employer/authorities of such a breach.

-6.3 Where a member has breached their own employer’s code of conduct, and this is also a breach of the IOP’s Code, then the member must self-report such breach to the IOP through the senior manager responsible for membership, in line with the IOP’s procedures.
+6.3 Where a member has breached their own employer’s code of conduct and this is also a breach of the IOP’s Code, the member must self-report said breach to the IOP through the senior manager responsible for membership, in line with the IOP’s procedures.
 Failure to make a self-report is, in itself, a breach of the Code.

 6.5 Conference, meeting or event participants asked to stop any harassment or discriminatory behaviour are expected to comply immediately.
 If a participant engages in harassment or discriminatory behaviour, the IOP/event organisers retain the right to take any necessary action including expulsion from the conference, meeting or event with no refund and/or refusal of future registration.